How Does Your Portfolio Measure Up To These Proven Success Principles?

 The principle of expectancy implies a systematic and methodical investment strategy (an investment plan).
-Otherwise, you cannot have confidence that you will ultimately profit.
+Otherwise, you can’t have confidence that you will ultimately profit.

 Your disciplined investment strategy should include one or more of the following characteristics to create positive expectation:

-- An exploitable inefficiency: For example, many bond mutual funds are mispriced during rapidly moving interest rate markets because of the infrequent trading of the underlying portfolio of individual bonds and mark-to-market accounting rules.
+- An exploitable inefficiency: For example, many bond mutual funds are mispriced during rapidly moving interest rate markets.
+This is because of the infrequent trading of the underlying portfolio of individual bonds and mark-to-market accounting rules.